Grawnya/f1-dublin-race-ticket-booking-system/README.md

 &nbsp;

 ### Information Carousel
 The information carousel is used at the top of the home page to attract users to its contents.
 The slides vary in colour to draw the user’s attention compared to the predominantly white sections above and below it.
-The design is responsive and each slides contents can be seen clearly on various devices.
+The design is responsive and each slide's contents can be seen clearly on various devices.

 ![Information Carousel on Small Screens](documentation/carousel_mobile_tickets_sold_slide.png)